Zylann/godot_voxel/doc/source/module_development.md

 Tests are not mandatory, but if there is time to make new ones, it's good to have.

 The module recently includes a `tests/` folder, which contains unit tests.
 At time of writing, there are very few of them, and I still don't write new ones often.
-As a game developer, unit tests aren't part of my habits, but I recognize that for a module like this one, it is always better to have some if a feature can be easily tested.
+As a game developer, writing unit tests for everything isn't part of my habits, but I recognize that for a module like this one, it is always better to have some if a feature can be easily tested.
 It even helped fix a few bugs already.

 No test framework is used at the moment, instead they just run by either printing an error when they fail or not.
 In Godot 4 the Doctest framework is used, so we may see if we can migrate to that later.